 I was assured that the note was still on his desk and that I would be receiving a call from the manager on Friday, September 15th.
 I gave it until 2:39 pm on Friday, September 15th, 2017 until I called NTB of St. Cloud to ask if the store manager was in and if he had received my note.
 The service manager answered the phone and told me that he had just left for the day.

 I wasn’t very happy to say the least.
 The store manager either did not receive the note, or he didn’t want to deal with the issue and ignored my concerns.
 The car’s nearly fourteen years old and it’s not perfect; I get that.
 However, the way this store and management handled this situation is nothing less than a joke and a slap in the face.

 As of today, Tuesday, September 19, 2017 I did file a complaint with the BBB.
 I also gave this particular store #874 a negative review on Google Review.
 I’m tempted to bring the issue to social media with the picture I have of your hoist pushing up against the side skirt because customers don’t deserve for their concerns to be treating in this way, or to be given the run around when trying to get ahold of management.
 I could have went anywhere else to get my tires, and now I will be, but I trusted NTB to be a stand up business and was more disappointed than I have ever been in any other business before.

 Also, even thought I have a warranty with the tires I purchased, there’s no way that I will ever use it because that would mean having to deal with these same people all over again.
 I will not be recommending your business, products, or services to anyone I know.

-Review about: National Tire And Battery Tire Installation.
+Product or Service Mentioned: National Tire And Battery Tire Installation.

 Reason of review: Poor customer service.